ofek/bit/_sources/index.rst.txt

 -----

-Bit is a fast and compliant Bitcoin library with an extremely easy-to-use API.
+Bit is Python's fastest Bitcoin library and was designed from the beginning to feel intuitive, be effortless to use, and have readable source code.

-**So easy in fact, you can do this:**
+**Bit is so easy to use in fact, you can do this:**

 .. code-block:: python